Cross validation

 Figure 1

-On substituting simulation for analysis in model selection, in e.g. choosing the “right” regularisation parameter for sparse regression.
+On substituting simulation for analysis in model selection, e.g. choosing the “right” regularization parameter for sparse regression.

 To learn: how this interacts with Bayesian inference.